grinnell-cs/213-intro/README.md

 > It is considered as 0 on that quiz.
 Our lowest quiz grade is dropped before computing your quiz average.

 When are you free during my scheduled office hours?
-> JaeEun - I have class from 3 to 3 50 MWF and 2 to 4 on T so I can't really make it to any of your office hours (only have 15 mins time slot).
+> JaeEun - I have class from 3 to 3 50 MWF and 2 to 4 on T so I can't really make it to any of your office hours (only have 15 mins time slot)
+  Chiara - I am free from 10-11am Monday, Tuesday, and Wednesday.